antmicro/rowhammer-tester/README.md

 * `rowhammer_tester/` - Core part of the project, a Python module including:

-  * gateware for Row Hammer Tester platform
+  * gateware for Rowhammer Tester platform
   * userspace scripts used for running tests
 * `doc/` - Sphinx-based documentation for the project
 * `.github/` - Directory with CI configuration